 That advantage sometimes appears to be a disadvantage to live aquarium plants (especially, those are rooted plants and take in nutrients through roots).
 Its density turns out to be the cause which prevents plants’ roots from growing and spreading.
 Another reason which makes sand less attractive compared to other ‘competitors’ is that it does not provide nutrients to plants.
 Even if you add root tabs, things do not seem to get better.

-Defeat all other above substrates is dirt/ soil.
-It meets the requirements of both providing nutrients to plants and being an excellent base for them to grow healthy.
+Defeat all other above aquarium substrates is dirt/ soil.
+It meets the requirements of both providing nutrients to live aquarium plants and being an excellent base for them to grow healthy.

 Live plants light requirements for aquarium